Story by Eric Schucht

 “I think [it won] because it’s an Oregon story.
 It’s broader than that, it’s a Northwest story.
 You can’t say northern spotted owl without starting a debate,” Hartwell said.

-Eric Schucht is a senior pursing a bachelor’s degree in journalism from the SOJC as well as a minor in multimedia and a certificate in film studies.
+Eric Schucht is a senior pursuing a bachelor's degree in journalism from the SOJC as well as a minor in multimedia and a certificate in film studies.
 He has worked for the Daily Emerald as a research and sustainability reporter, columnist and videographer.
 His focus is on electronic media and web-based reporting.